 “Cold War Systems Science and the Emergence of a Nonlinear View of War in the U.S. Military,” Cold War History 11, 3 (2011): 421-440.
 (Abstract)

-Marouf Hasian and Sean Lawson, (forthcoming) “The Syrian Rebellion and the ‘First Social Media War’” in Dee, J. (ed) From Tahrir Square to Gezi Park: Social Networks as Facilitators of Social Movements, New York: Peter Lang.
+Marouf Hasian and Sean Lawson, (2018) “The Syrian Rebellion and the ‘First Social Media War’” in Dee, J. (ed) From Tahrir Square to Gezi Park: Social Networks as Facilitators of Social Movements, New York: Peter Lang.

 Kevin DeLuca and Sean Lawson, (2014) “Occupy Wall Street and Social Media News Sharing in the Wake of Institutional Journalism,” pgs.
 361-375 in Allan, S. and Thorsen, E. (eds), Citizen Journalism: Global Perspectives, Volume II, New York: Peter Lang.